Whiteknight/whiteknight.github.com/drafts/threading_timeline_changes.md

 anyway, it really doesn't matter whether I would be willing to do the work or not. plobsing on the other hand is interested in starting work on threading topics sooner than I am, so whatever he chooses to spend his efforts on is fine by me.
+He certainly has the skills to go about the project either way, so whatever he is more comfortable doing should be just fine.

 Second, he suggested that the timeline I discussed needed to be rearranged.
-He certainly doesn't want to wait until the end of GSoC like I suggest, at least not for all of it.
-He also wants to push forward OS threads first, and do tasks and other refactors later.
-Specifically, what he wants to do right now is to make Parrot thread safe now, so that libparrot can be used in a threaded environment such as an Apache webserver.
+He certainly doesn't want to wait until the end of GSoC to get started, as I was planning to do.
+He also wants to push forward OS threads and related issues first.
+Other refactors, such as the interp/thread refactors, the various deprecations, and the green threads can happen later.
+Specifically, what he wants to do right now is to make Parrot thread safe, so that libparrot can be used in a threaded environment such as an Apache webserver.
 Once the Parrot core is thread safe, we can then start implementing OS threads internally, and only expose concurrency functionality to users much later when we have our internal house in order.
-I like this approach as well as anything, and am firmly in support of it.
+My idea was to start exposing a new interface to the users first, then using that interface to add new functionality later.
+Peter's idea is to start getting the internal functionality working first and expose that to the user later when we have enough parts available to expose properly.
+Either idea works fine, and his idea has plenty of merit.
+If we expose an interface to the user too early, and there are problems with it, it will take extra time and effort to reverse course and change things.

 I do have some worries, that if we get threading working internally to Parrot before we do the necessary refactors on the interp structure, that we may